Scafell Pike by the Corridor Route

 The easiest route to Scafell Pike is the direct line via Brown Tongue from Wasdale.
 This route whilst popular with people who just want to bag the summit only really scratches the surface of what’s on offer.
 A better choice is to indulge in a longer approach that explores all the nuances of this great mountain range.
 Cutting across the western flank of the range from Sty Head and gaining height steadily is an interconnecting high-level shelf called the ‘Corridor Route’.
 This natural path puts you in a stunning position below Scafell’s mighty summit dome at Lingmell Col where it meets with the Brown Tongue path.
 From here you can gain the summit and then descend to Wasdale down Brown Tongue Path.
 By doing this circular route you’ll get to reach roof of England, but also, along the way you’ll witness peerless mountain architecture.

-Distance 12.8km (8 miles)
+12.8km (8 miles)

-Total ascent 1070m
+Total ascent: 1070m

-Time 6.5 hours
+Time: 6.5 hours

-Start/finish Wasdale Head GR NY186085
+Wasdale Head: GR NY186085